peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 In this pattern he decided to split up user interface components into separate responsibilities.
 As we saw in the last section separating responsibilities is a key component of creating scale in an application.
 I would imagine he had been through the same journey we have been through in this article; trying to decide how to create better scale inside application logic.

 What he did was take the elements that 'could' be jumbled up in a single file (a view and a model) and decide to bring in a 3rd type of element.
 This element would help to control the relationship between the view and the model.
 It was called the controller.
-It didn't really matter what he called this last element, it's just that controller sort of describes that it does.
-In the world of software it's best to just name things as closely to what they do as possible.
+It didn't really matter what he called this last element, it's just that the word 'controller' describes what it does.
+In the world of software it's best to just name things so the name matches what they do.
 In other words the name of something should be it's **responsibility**.

 Ok, I might be digressing and I never actually asked Trygve what he intended, but I have used many implementations of the model view controller pattern in things like .net, Ruby and Angular etc. Almost all documentation for these implementations points to the same basic point : separating responsibilities.

 So we find ourselves at a logical conclusion.
 We know that separating responsibilities is important and we know the software community keeps bringing us frameworks with this separation built in.
 Angular brought us MVC.
 Knockout brought us a very similar pattern; MVVM.
 Even 5 years ago I was working on .net forms applications which had the 'MVP' pattern.

-The point about all these patterns is that they are simply ways that the designers of the frameworks are trying to get us to build our applications.
+The point about all these patterns is that they are simply introducing ways that the designers of the frameworks are trying to get us to build our applications.
 By creating **separation**.

-What we have to realise is the simple truth.
+What we have to realise is this 'simple truth'.
 Separation of responsibilities is an underlying software design concept not a **framework** design concept.
 Just because a framework proposes a pattern does not mean it is the only time this separation **can** or **should**.
 Contrary to this I believe separation of concerns should be **everywhere**.

 My fear is that in the world of JavaScript we get hung up on some sort of pattern that is built into the framework.
 We end up designing our applications around the pattern that the framework 'suggests' that we use instead of naturally and **always** creating this pattern.